paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (method_6_2_1)=
 ### In-orbit return

-Satellite operators, prime contractors and lower level manufacturers can obtain IOR at spacecraft level, subsystem level (e.g. platform), equipment level (e.g. on-board computers) or in some cases at part level (e.g. passive RF parts or some families of FPGA by technology nodes).
+Satellite operators, prime contractors and lower level manufacturers can obtain IOR at spacecraft level, subsystem level (e.g. platform), equipment level (e.g. on-board computers) or in some cases at part level (e.g. passive RF parts or some families of {term}`FPGA` by technology nodes).

 With the analysis of the elements contained in the spacecraft, it is then possible to interpret the data through {term}`statistical methods <Statistical method>`, provided the total number of elements (or cumulated hours and observed failures) is sufficient.